k-shiman/tetris-chrome-extension/README.md

-# 🧱 Tetris Chrome Extension
+# 🧱 StackBlitz Chrome Extension

-A minimalist **Tetris game** built as a Chrome Extension.
+A minimalist **StackBlitz game** built as a Chrome Extension.
 Classic gameplay with modern themes, smooth controls, and a clean interface — playable directly in your browser popup.

 ---